wangjr03/FLAMINGO/README.md

 A sample * .sbatch * file to run the model on slurm-based HPC using job array is provided (* 7_resoncstruct_model_*_.sb *). <br>

 **Scripts**<br>
-1. *1_preprocess_HiC.R*: This script normalizes Hi-C interaction frequencies and converts it to pairwise distance.
+1. *1_preprocess_HiC.R*: This script normalizes Hi-C interaction frequencies and converts them to pairwise distances.
 The normalization is based on the KR normalization provided by Rao et al (2014).
 The normalized interaction frequencies are then transformed to the pairwise distances using the exponential transformation with \alpha =-0.25.
 The normalized interaction frequency matrix and distance matrix are stored as .Rdata files for later use. <br>
   Command line usage: *Rscript 1_preprocess_HiC.R \<path to the folder containing the Hi-C data> \<output path (define the working directory)>* <br>
   **Notes**: The parameter path to the folder containing the Hi-C data’ refers to the directory containing raw interaction frequency results AND KR normalization parameter files.<br>